We understand that this is a distressing time for you. Please contact us to discuss arrangements for the registration.

 Who can register a still-birth?

 Only the parents can register the still-birth.
-If you are married, either parent can register.
-If you are not married and the father’s details are to be included in the birth entry then you must attend the appointment together.
+Either parent can register if you are married.
+You must attend the appointment together if you are not married and the father’s details are to be included in the birth entry.

 Although the majority of still-births are registered by the parents, sometimes neither the mother or the father are able to do this.
-In these circumstances, the registrar will arrange for the registration to be completed by whichever of the following people is best able to do so.
-This includes:
+In these circumstances, the registration will need to be completed by whoever is the best person to do so.
+This may be: